Absolute continuity of non-homogeneous self-similar measures: Dimension, entropy and super-exponential concentration

-The idea now is to apply the inverse theorem (Theorem \ref{thm:inverse}) on this inequality to conclude.
+The idea then is to apply the inverse theorem (Theorem \ref{thm:inverse}) on \eqref{eq:entro2} to conclude.
 The problem is that $\eta^{(T^{n'} \om)}$ will not always fall under the hypotheses of the theorem, but will rather do so only with high probability.
 Hence, we must refine our argument.